Husqvarna vs Ambrogio

 A robot’s eye view

-So, we have been running the Ambrogio 4.0 Elite, L35 Deluxe and L60 Elite for a season and we are now in a position to compare them.
+So, we have been running the Ambrogio 4.0 Elite, L35 Deluxe, L60 Elite and Twenty Elite for a while and we are now in a position to compare them.

 Read our blog entry A User’s perspective to find out more.